After the accident/injury, what next?

 - Manufacturers may have failed to warn consumers about a product’s dangers.

 If a product or its use injures you or a loved one, you may be able to file a liability claim for compensation and damages.
 Product liability claims can be very complex and challenging to litigate.
-With years of experience in product liability settlements and claims, Gluckstein Personal Injury Lawyers can make the difference for you.
+With years of experience in product liability settlements and claims, Gluckstein Lawyers can make the difference for you.

 If you believe a defective product has caused you or a loved one serious harm, contact our law firm today for a free, no obligation consultation.